makersacademy/takeaway-challenge/README.md

 -------
 This involves a few more steps, namely using [ngork](https://ngrok.com/) to expose a local server that the Twilio API can hook onto and Sinatra to receive post requests.

-First, install ngork.
-Then in the project directory, run
+First, install download and install ngork.
+Then run
 ```
 ./ngrok http 4567
 ```
 When ngrok runs, you get a randomly generated URI, such as https://42a3b352.ngrok.io which must be entered into the Twilio console for your Twilio number to receive texts.

-Then, run
+Then, in the project directory run
 ```
 ruby app.rb
 ```